Major & Minor

 Great for bilingual students

 Bilingual/bicultural graduates are sought after more than ever before.
 Our degrees will provide you the knowledge, skills, and depth of understanding you need to become a life-long learner and to use the cultural competency you gain in your chosen profession.
-A student with a major or minor in Chicano and Latino studies has a good possibility of securing a position and advancing.
+A student with a major or minor in Chicano and Latino studies has a good possibility of securing a position and advancing within.
 Although employment opportunities in regular classroom teaching and other careers have remained fairly constant, the number of positions for bilingual/bicultural graduates has continued to increase.